Rural holidays Portugal

 Further along the river you will find the Medieval Folques Monastery, with the oldest elements dating back to the 14th Century.
 Each of these locations can be accessed by foot and form part of your walking holiday.

-Rural holidays are not always about cozy cottages, they can also be large apartments with swimming pools, such as Casa Principal.
+Rural holidays are not always about cozy cottages, they can also be large villas with swimming pools and total luxury, such as Casa Mondora.

 If you are looking for days out, a visit to the Serra de Estrela mountains is a must, This area has striking mountain views and a landscape that oozes beauty.
 At almost 2000 metres these are the largest mountains in Portugal, and did you know there is even a ski slope there in winter?
 During the summer, this mountain range gives you the opportunity to view the diversity of plants and birds and you might even get to see the flocks of sheep being herded by Estrela dogs, a breed of dog named after the Region.